Little Jamaica: Economy

 There are many Jamaican businesses along this strip.
 There are also businesses of other Caribbean/West Indian communities, including Trinidadian, Bajan, Grenadian and Guyanese among others.
 The businesses along Eglinton Avenue West are frequented by many in the Greater Toronto Area's 177,000-plus Jamaican community.
 The area overlaps the York–Eglinton Business Improvement Area, which stretches from Marlee Avenue in the east to Chamberlain Avenue in the west (just west of Dufferin Street).

 The laneway behind storefronts on the south side of Eglinton was officially named "Reggae Lane" in 2014, in honour of its heritage as a hot spot for reggae in the 1970s and 1980s.

 Effects of Line 5 Eglinton construction

-Amid the construction of the Eglinton Crosstown light-rail transit, Little Jamaica has seen decreasing traffic to the area.
-While it is anticipated that upon completion the line will result in more visitors to the area, many residents and businesses have been affected by the building.
-Reports suggest 40 to 45 per cent of businesses from Marlee Avenue to Dufferin Street have closed down or relocated since construction began on the transit project.
-Delays have extended the opening of the crosstown well into 2022.
+Amid the construction of Line 5 Eglinton, a.k.a. the Eglinton Crosstown LRT, Little Jamaica saw decreased traffic to the area.
+While it was anticipated that upon completion the line would result in more visitors to the area, many residents and businesses had been affected by the construction.
+Reports suggest 40 to 45 per cent of businesses from Marlee Avenue to Dufferin Street had closed down or relocated since construction began on the transit project.
+Delays extended the opening of the crosstown until early 2026.

-In addition to the LRT construction, the COVID-19 pandemic has a factor hurting business in the area.
+In addition to the LRT construction, the COVID-19 pandemic had also been a factor hurting business in the area.